gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

 1 &ndash; Clear your Recent Items list
 :   Click the **_Clear all_** link on the [**_Recently Viewed Items_**](/user/recently-viewed/#recently-viewed-items-page) page.

-    You'll be using the list in step 4, but to get started, we want it to be empty.
+    You'll be using the **_Recently Viewed Items_** list in step 4, but to get started, we want it to be empty.

-2 &ndash; Create a [Reference Item](/relationships/reference-items/) for the person :   [Add a new item](/archivist/add-edit-item/#add-a-new-item) with these metadata values:
+2 &ndash; Create a [Reference Item](/relationships/reference-items/#how-to-create-a-reference-item) for the person :   [Add a new item](/archivist/items/#add-a-new-item) with these metadata values:

     -   Use the person's name in the **_Title_** field
     -   Choose `Reference` for the **_Type_** field